Close up of the hand of a PHS student holdidng an epee during Fencing class

 You may also seek help from the other PHS adults present.

-Please document any conflicts or behavior problems during your volunteer shift on the Onsite Volunteer Shift Log form, so that Lead Volunteers can be aware of what happened and keep watch for patterns that need addressing.
-Lead Volunteers may follow up with Onsite Volunteers to see if further steps are needed.
+Please document any conflicts or behavior problems during your volunteer shift on the Onsite Volunteer Shift Log form, so that the Leadership Team can be aware of what happened and keep watch for patterns that need addressing.
+A Leadership Team member may follow up with Onsite Volunteers to see if further steps are needed.

 For Parents, Guardians, and Caregivers